IWI Galil ACE: Design details

 The IWI Galil ACE series is based upon the original design of the Galil, but instead utilises a modern design to increase its accuracy and lower its weight, while maintaining the original Galil's ergonomics, ease of maintenance and reliability under battle conditions.

 In the design, emphasis was particularly placed on increasing the reliability and accuracy under adverse battlefield conditions.

 Weight reduction

 The original Galil was built with a machined solid steel billet action in order to increase the structural integrity and survivability of the weapon.

-Unfortunately this resulted in a weight of up to 9.6 lb, depending on its variant, which was one of the primary criticisms from the Israel Defense Forces.
+Unfortunately, this design resulted in a total weight of up to 9.6 lb, depending on its variant, which was one of the primary criticisms from the Israel Defense Forces.

 The Galil ACE has a significantly reduced weight.
 IWI redesigned the action to integrate the steel with polymer, which is much lighter than the fully steel receiver of the original Galil.

 While the upper receiver is machined steel and the receiver top features a MIL-STD-1913 Picatinny rail, polymer has been introduced to the lower receiver of the weapon to reduce the gun's weight.